BrainBoxLabs/braingrant-up/README.md

 u: vagrant
 p: vagrant

-By default you can access your new dev machine @ [http://192.168.33.21/](http://192.168.33.21/)
+By default you can access your new dev machine @ [http://192.168.33.25/](http://192.168.33.25/).

-Now when you commit your project everyone on the team will have access to your dev environment.
+***Note: You should change the ip address in the `VagrantFile` if you plan on running multiple lamp stacks.***

+Finally the most basic set of vagrant commands you will need to use are:

+`vagrant up` - starts the virtual box
+`vagrant halt` - completely stops the virtual box

+and

+`vagrant ssh` - Allows you to ssh into the box